How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 ## Introduction

 In C++, the `static` keyword can be applied to various entities, including variables, member functions, and even classes.
 In this blog post, we will focus on static member functions and explore their usage and benefits.
-To illustrate their practical application, we'll refer to an example from your code.
+To illustrate their practical application, we'll refer to an example from my code.

 ## Static Functions